ignite/cli/docs/guide/blog/comment-blog.md

 ```

-## Create a Message Called Comment
+## Add a Comment to a Post

-To create a new message, run:
+To create a new message that adds a comment to the existing post, run:

 ```bash
 starport scaffold message create-comment postID:uint title body